AdityaBiswas1994/Neguess-Application/README.md

  Want to play? ---> https://neguess.mpi-inf.mpg.de/

  This demo paper was be published in ISWC on October, 2021.
+Here is the link ---> http://ceur-ws.org/Vol-2980/paper350.pdf